 - API credentials for each account.
 Trade-only API keys from your prop firm or broker portal.
 Never use withdrawal-capable credentials with any third-party platform.

-DXtrade API keys (used by FTMO, Apex, and others) have expiry dates.
+DXTrade API keys (used by FTMO, Apex, and others) have expiry dates.
 Rotate them before going live and set a calendar reminder to renew them before they expire.

 Step 1: Choose the Right Copier for Your Platform Mix